 Watch part 1 of our inductive reasoning tutorial below for a walkthrough of an inductive reasoning question:

 Free example inductive reasoning tests

-With each of the free inductive reasoning tests above, there is a set of five graphics which follow a pattern.
+With each of the free inductive reasoning tests below, there is a set of five graphics which follow a pattern.
 The objective is to determine which of the possible four options would logically follow in the sequence.
 Only one of the given options is correct.

 Inductive logic is different from deductive logic.
 With deductive reasoning, possible outcomes are explored and discounted in order to arrive at the only possible outcome without contradicting the given premises.
 Sudoku puzzles are a classic test of deductive reasoning.
 Inductive reasoning is open and explorative.
 It examines the applicant's ability to reach general conclusions based on perceived patterns observed in specific events.
 Real-life arguments are often inductive; which is why employers want to know how good you are at inductive reasoning.

-What will your inductive reasoning test measure?
+Q: What does an inductive reasoning test measure?

 Inductive reasoning tests measure logic skills which are useful for solving problems.
 They require you to think broadly and in your head test out different possibilities.
 The skills required to do well in an inductive reasoning test are applicable to most jobs but particularly applicable to engineering, science and IT.
 It has been said that females are better at two dimensional problems while males are better at 3D problems.
 Most inductive reasoning tests involve thinking about transformations in 2D but there are also sometimes 3D problems such as choosing which net correctly forms a given cube.